Klagarge/BachelorThesis-OTSecurity/02-main/simu-env/homeio.typ

 )

 = Home I/O  <subj:simu-env-homeio>
-Home I/O is also developed by Real Games, simulates a House equipped with extensive home automation features (@fig-simu-env-homeio).
+Home I/O is also developed by Real Games, simulates a House (@fig-simu-env-homeio) equipped with extensive home automation features.
 This software is available at a lower organizational licence cost and could be of interest to ETE students.
 Home I/O offers a REST API for interfacing with all sensors and actuators.
 Similar to Factory I/O, it runs well on Linux using Wine.

 #figure(
   image("home-io.jpg", width: size-fig.simu-env),